It's time to get into the holiday spirit! That means we want to know what alcohol goes in eggnog to make it holly jolly.

 When the holidays hit, it’s time to stock the fridge with eggnog.
 This creamy, nutmeg-sprinkled drink is a must this time of year.
 You can either have this classic drink as it is or whip up some delicious holiday-spirited recipes with eggnog.

-Know this: You don’t have to mix eggnog with anything to enjoy it!
-This drink can be served chilled or warm and sipped right out of your favorite Christmas mug.
+Know this: You don’t have to mix eggnog with any alcohol to enjoy it!
+This drink can be served chilled or warm and sipped right from your favorite Christmas mug.

 If you want to add a little holiday spirit to your glass, though, there are a few kinds of liquor that pair well with this seasonal sipper.